Batched Single-Index Global Multi-Armed Bandits with Covariates: Addition simulation and real-data results

 \subsection{Additional simulation results}

 In addition to the simulation study in Section \ref{sec: 5_simulation}, we explore alternative covariate distributions beyond the truncated multivariate normal distribution.
 Specifically, for $X_t \in \mathbb{R}^d$ for $t = 1, \hdots, T$, we consider: 1) $X_t \sim N(0, \Sigma_X)$, where $\Sigma_X = 5I$, where $I$ is the identity matrix, 2) $X_{ti} \sim \text{Unif}(-L,L)$ for $i = 1,\hdots,d$ and with $L = 3$.
 We consider Setting 2 from Section \ref{sec: 5_simulation} with $T = 10^6$.
 The true index vector $\beta_0$ and rewards are generated exactly as in Section \ref{sec: 5_simulation}.
-As before, we consider both the cases: \begin{itemize} \item When the pilot direction $\beta_0$ is available under varying degree of angular permutations $\theta$, i.e., we perturb $\beta_0$ by an angle $\theta$ ranging from $\{0.01, \hdots, \pi/2\}$ use the resulting perturbed direction in Algorithm \ref{algorithm: SIRBatchedBinning}. \item When the pilot direction is unknown and we use the initial $t_0 = T^{2/3}$ data to estimate using SADE algorithm \cite{babichev2018slic} described in Algorithm \ref{algorithm: SADE} for each arm and then using Algorithm \ref{algorithm: Initial_Dir_Estimation} to construct the average index estimator.
-We consider varying level of model noise $\sigma$ and compare the performance of the proposed Algorithm \ref{algorithm: SIRBatchedBinning} with the nonparametric analogue, i.e., the BaSEDB algorithm of \cite{jiang2024batched}. \end{itemize} The average regret over 20 replications of each algorithm is shown in Figures \ref{fig:simulation_normal} and \ref{fig:simulation_uniform} for normally and uniformly distributed covariates, respectively.
-Note, the black solid and blue dashed vertical lines in all the four plots denote the $M = 5$ batches for BIDS and nonparametric analogue (BaSEDB), respectively, chosen according to the theory as described in Section \ref{sec: dynamic_binning}.
-Since the width of the BaSEDB algorithm depends on the covariate dimension $d$, we notice that the bins are much wider in the nonparametric setting as compared to the semiparametric GMABC setting.
-For the case where the pilot direction is available, both for Normally distributed covariates [Figure \ref{fig:simulation_normal}(b)] and Uniformly distributed covariates [Figure \ref{fig:simulation_uniform}(b)], we observe that as the perturbation, $\sin(\theta)$, increases from $0$ to $0.8$ (corresponds to $\theta \leq \pi/4$), the performance of the proposed algorithm deteriorates (solid green to solid red lines) and stops learning if the perturbation is larger, similar to the nonparametric analogue.
-However for $\theta \leq \pi/4$, it still outperforms the nonparametric analogue (dashed lines), where no arm elimination appears to occur.
-The decline in performance seems to be more pronounced for Normally distributed covariates compared to Uniform ones.
+As before, we consider both the cases: \begin{itemize} \item When the pilot direction $\beta_0$ is available under varying degree of angular permutations $\theta$, i.e., we perturb $\beta_0$ by an angle $\theta$ ranging from $\{0.01, \hdots, \pi/2\}$ use the resulting perturbed direction in Algorithm \ref{algorithm: SIRBatchedBinning}. \item When the pilot direction is unknown and we use the initial $t_0 = T^{2/3}$ data to estimate using SADE algorithm \citesupp{babichev2018slic_supp} described in Algorithm \ref{algorithm: SADE} for each arm and then using Algorithm \ref{algorithm: Initial_Dir_Estimation} to construct the average index estimator.
+We consider varying level of model noise $\sigma$ and compare the performance of the proposed Algorithm \ref{algorithm: SIRBatchedBinning} with the nonparametric analogue, i.e., the BaSEDB algorithm of \citesupp{jiang2025batched_supp}. \end{itemize}

 When the pilot direction is unknown and Algorithm \ref{algorithm: SADE} is employed with the initial index estimator as described in Algorithm \ref{algorithm: Initial_Dir_Estimation}, we note that for both Normal [Figure \ref{fig:simulation_normal}(a)] and Uniform covariates [Figure \ref{fig:simulation_uniform}(a)], the average regret for the proposed Algorithm \ref{algorithm: SIRBatchedBinning} decreases faster than for the nonparametric analogue (dashed lines).
 Nonetheless, its performance degrades as the model error grows from 0.1 to 0.8 (solid green to red lines), with the decline being more pronounced for Normally distributed covariates compared to Uniform ones.